 Similar conclusions are drawn in the analysis of employment protection legislation (EPL).
-The estimates are presented in Figure 8.
+The estimates are presented in Figure 9.
 As was observed with the benefit replacement rate (BRR), the IRFs in the case of EPL exhibit qualitative alignment with those anticipated by the theoretical model: both output and prices decline, alongside a decrease in the real wage.
-Furthermore, the point estimates closely resemble those observed in the IRFs depicted in Figure 6 for union density.
+Furthermore, the point estimates closely resemble those observed in the IRFs depicted in Figure 7 for union density.
 However, when using EPL as the interaction variable, median responses of the differences are in line with the theoretical exercise but the IRFs are not statistically indistinguishable across low and high values of the interaction variable.
-This lack of difference is underscored in the right-hand side panels of Figure 8.
+This lack of difference is underscored in the right-hand side panels of Figure 9.
 Consequently, we interpret this as evidence supporting the absence of an effect of EPL on the transmission mechanism of monetary policy.
+Moreover, we find that the empirical results in the case of the EPL are broadly consistent with the theoretical conclusions.
+This is due to the fact that, as in the theoretical model, variations in the EPL leave the IRFs of prices and output in response to a monetary policy shock largely unchanged.
+According to the theoretical model, while there is some, albeit very muted, variation in prices, there is little variation in the output response across different levels of the EPL (see the panels in the third column of figure 4).